 Le Centre d'expertise et de recherche en infrastructures urbaines

-Workshops and web-based learning
+Workshops and online training

 La Fédération québécoise des municipalités